NguyenVanDuyAnn/Medical_X-Ray_Pneumonia_Detection_System/README.md

 # 🩺 Medical X-Ray Pneumonia Detection System

-Developed a Deep Learning-based medical imaging application that automatically classifies Chest X-Ray images for Pneumonia detection.
-Implemented data preprocessing, model training, performance evaluation, and deployment through an interactive web interface, enabling efficient and accessible AI-assisted diagnosis.
+Built an end-to-end Deep Learning solution for automated Pneumonia detection from Chest X-Ray images.
+The project includes data cleaning, exploratory data analysis (EDA), image preprocessing, model development, evaluation using classification metrics, and deployment through an interactive dashboard.
+This system showcases the integration of Machine Learning, Computer Vision, and healthcare analytics to assist medical professionals in early disease identification and decision-making.

 ---